 Provisioning vGPU-enabled Citrix Virtual Apps and Desktop machines

-Citrix Hypervisor/ESX hypervisor supports NVIDIA virtual GPU (vGPU) solutions that consist of NVIDIA data center GPUs and vGPU software licensing components.
-The underlying data center GPUs in the Citrix Hypervisor host is unknown to Citrix Provisioning.
+XenServer (formerly Citrix Hypervisor)/ESX hypervisor supports NVIDIA virtual GPU (vGPU) solutions that consist of NVIDIA data center GPUs and vGPU software licensing components.
+The underlying data center GPUs in the XenServer host is unknown to Citrix Provisioning.
 Citrix Provisioning only uses the vGPU software settings in the template and propagates it to the VMs provisioned by the Citrix Virtual Apps and Desktops Setup Wizard.

-- An NVIDIA vGPU certified server capable of hosting Citrix Hypervisor and NVIDIA vGPU software.
+- An NVIDIA vGPU certified server capable of hosting XenServer and NVIDIA vGPU software.

 - Supported hypervisors: Nutanix AHV, Citrix XenServer 6.2 or newer, or vSphere 6.0 or newer.

 - NVIDIA vGPU software: NVIDIA vApps, vPC or RTX Virtual Workstation.